Peter Dayton and John Hitchens (2018), photo by Douglas Johnson

 Comparison of From Sombre Lands and From Sombre Lands Orchestral Version

-While there are no plans yet to record my “Symphonic Poem: From Forgotten Lands,” the occasion of my sister Holly undertaking an M. Phil (British equivalent of a Master’s Degree” at Cambridge University, precipitated my most recent trip to England in May 2018, during which, of course, I made time to visit John and Rosy again.
+While there are no plans yet to record my “Symphonic Poem: From Forgotten Lands,” [see update below] the occasion of my sister Holly undertaking an M. Phil (British equivalent of a Master’s Degree” at Cambridge University, precipitated my most recent trip to England in May 2018, during which, of course, I made time to visit John and Rosy again.
 In addition to the unexpected pleasure of meeting and being photographed by the artist Anne Purkiss (who has published several books of photographs of John and his artwork, as well as having photographed composers such as Michael Tippett, Leonard Bernstein, and Pierre Boulez), I was surprised, completely overwhelmed, to be shown a painting that John had created responding pictorially to my “Grounds, for String Orchestra.”
 While John had referenced a "Grounds" painting at several points throughout our correspondence, I had not seen any sketches (unlike "From Sombre Lands Orchestral Version"), and certainly did not know a painting had been completed!

 Standing in front of From Sombre Lands, Orchestral Version, photo by John Hitchens